On what basis can a holy God forgive sin?

 A search for the original meaning, contrasted with Penal Substitutionary Atonement

-6 thoughts on “On what basis can a holy God forgive sin?”
+6 responses to “On what basis can a holy God forgive sin?”

 -Improve – add a few scholarly footnote or endnote citations when describing the other theories of atonement, such as Oxford Encyclopedia or Encyclopedia Britannica, so people can see briefly the sources you used for various theories (I’ve been working on a graphic aid for a few years on atonement theories and I need to do the same thing, lol)